Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 If any version of `version_priority` is available, then the most recent version found is used.

+The environment variable `QDT_PREFERRED_QGIS_VERSION` is used as top priority if defined.

 ### if_not_found

 This option determines the action to be taken if QGIS is not found during the search process.